Erikx3/UAV_Autoland/README.md

-# specialtopics

-Special Topics in Navigation workspace
+# Special Topics 2021

+Project: Automatic Landing on Ground Vehicle Unit

+Group members:
+* Erik Suer
+* Richard Reinfeld
+* Jakob Dommaschk

+This is the workspace repository used for the RasPy